Antisemitism in Europe: 21st-century Germany

-A 2017 study on Jewish perspectives on antisemitism in Germany by Bielefeld University found that individuals and groups belonging to the extreme right and extreme left were equally represented as perpetrators of antisemitic harassment and assault, while a large part of the attacks was committed by Muslim assailants.
-The study also found that 70% of the participants feared a rise in antisemitism due to immigration citing the antisemitic views of the refugees.
+A 2017 study on Jewish experiences of antisemitism in Germany by Bielefeld University found that individuals and groups perceived as belonging to the extreme right and extreme left were equally represented as perpetrators of antisemitic harassment experienced in the previous twelve months, such as oblique or overt insults (reported by 62% and 29% of respondents respectively) or physical assaults (reported by 3%), and that a large part of the insults and attacks was attributed to Muslims.
+The study also found that 70% of the participants feared a rise in antisemitism due to immigration, citing the antisemitic views of refugees.
+This is despite the fact that there is "no reliable correlations between the refugee influx and the numbers of anti-Semitic attacks".

 In February 2019, crime data released by the government for 2018 and published in Der Tagesspiegel showed a yearly increase of 10%, with 1,646 crimes linked to a hatred of Jews in 2018, with the totals not finalised as yet.
 There was a 60% rise in physical attacks (62 violent incidents, compared to 37 in 2017).

-On 9 October 2019, a neo-Nazi gunman tried to enter a synagogue in Halle during Yom Kippur services.
-Although the attacker was unsuccessful, he shot two people nearby dead.
-The incident was live-streamed.

 As of 2020, antisemitic crimes in Germany reached their highest level since Germany began keeping statistics.

-Antisemitic accusations can also be demonstrated in investment contexts.
-A study has shown that investors with a German name perceived as Jewish are judged to be significantly more immoral than people with a German name perceived as non-Jewish.
+Following the outbreak of the Gaza war in October 2023, there has been a reported surge in antisemitism and antisemitic incidents to levels that have not been seen in years.
+In June 2024, the organization RIAS reported 4,782 antisemitic incidents, an increase of 80% compared to the previous year, with more than 70 percent of the incidents being "Israel related".
+RIAS employs the IHRA definition of antisemitism, which has been criticized for being too broad in including legitimate criticism of Israel.

 Greece

 Antisemitism has remained a significant issue in Greece.
 The Greek economic crisis was one of the main factors in the rise in the scope of antisemitic incidents and the rise of Greece's neo-Nazi party, Golden Dawn, which won 21 seats in parliament in 2012.

-In recent years a number of events of vandalism have occurred throughout the country – in 2002, 2003, and 2010, the Holocaust memorial in Thessaloniki was vandalized, in 2009 the Jewish cemetery in Ioannina was attacked several times and in the same year, the Jewish cemetery in Athens was also attacked.
+A number of events of vandalism have occurred throughout the country – in 2002, 2003, and 2010, the Holocaust memorial in Thessaloniki was vandalized, in 2009 the Jewish cemetery in Ioannina was attacked several times and in the same year, the Jewish cemetery in Athens was also attacked.
 In 2012 in Rhodes, the city's Holocaust monument was spray-painted with swastikas.